Lady Gaga Describes Hollywood Stars Being Judged On Looks As ‘Heartbreaking’

 Her most recent album was released in 2016 and was titled Joanne.

-Lady Gaga’s upcoming movie A Star Is Born is set to be released to theaters everywhere on October 5, 2018, in the United States.
+Lady Gaga’s upcoming movie, A Star Is Born, is set to be released to theaters everywhere on October 5, 2018, in the United States.
 It is being distributed by Warner Bros.

 The movie was reportedly shot on a budget of $30 million and is described as both a musical and a romantic comedy.

-A Star Is Born Is the directorial debut of Bradley Cooper and also stars Sam Elliott, as well as comedians Andrew Dice Clay and Dave Chappelle.
+A Star Is Born is the directorial debut of Bradley Cooper and also stars Sam Elliott, as well as comedians Andrew Dice Clay and Dave Chappelle.
 According to reports, pop diva Beyoncé was originally set to star in the movie under the direction of Clint Eastwood, but the movie suffered a number of developmental difficulties while in production and ultimately landed with a different director and set of stars.